Trusted WordPress tutorials, when you need them most.

 Plain English Summary of What’s Required

-To put it in plain English, the GDPR makes sure that businesses can’t go around spamming people by sending emails they didn’t ask for.
+To put it in plain English, the GDPR ensures that businesses can’t spam people by sending them emails they didn’t ask for.
 Businesses also can’t sell people’s data without their explicit consent.

 Businesses have to delete users’ accounts and unsubscribe them from email lists when asked.
 Businesses also have to report data breaches and overall be better about data protection.